spraguey/cftextarea-lucee/README.md

 This tag will not do richtext="yes" (ckeditor), and it will not do binding with bind="" like the Adobe version.

+## Installation

+Place textarea.cfc in your library/tag folder.
+You can do this at the server or context/site level. ('/lucee-server/context/library' for server, or '/WEB-INF/lucee/library' for a single site/context)

 ##Usage

 You use this just like the regular CFTEXTAREA tag in Adobe ColdFusion (http://cfdocs.org/cftextarea).